You are here

 Dental mythbuster 25: Sepsis

-Sepsis following a bacterial infection from a dental condition or treatment is rare, but it is possible for this life-threatening condition to occur if patients are not managed appropriately.
+Sepsis following a bacterial infection from a dental condition or treatment is rare.
+This life-threatening condition can occur if patients are not managed appropriately.
 It is therefore essential providers and their teams are aware of the signs and symptoms of Sepsis and how it should be managed.

 Spotting deterioration in a patient’s condition can help prevent sepsis.
 Sepsis claims an estimated 44,000 lives each year (The UK Sepsis Trust).

 - failure to pass urine in the previous 18 hours.